norwnd/solana/docs/src/cli/deploy-a-program.md

-Storing private key(s) on machine without internet access (offline signer) is much safer compared to storing them on machine with internet access (online signer), this section describes how program developer can use offline machine (offline signer) to sign-off on his program `upgrade` to get a **higher degree of security** (compared to typical upgrade flow described in [this section](deploy-a-program.md#redeploy-a-program), which assumes the usage of machine connected to internet - aka online signer).
+Storing private key(s) on machine without internet access (offline signer) is much safer compared to storing them on machine with internet access (online signer), this section describes how program developer can use offline machine (offline signer) to sign-off on his program `upgrade` to get a **higher degree of security** (compared to typical upgrade flow described in [this section](deploy-a-program.md#redeploy-a-program) which assumes the usage of machine connected to internet - aka online signer).
 Note, currently only `upgrade` operation can be performed in "offline" mode, initial program `deploy` **must** be performed using online machine and only subsequent program upgrades can leverage offline signing.
-For a first time deploy it is **recommended** to [change program's upgrade authority (using `--skip-new-upgrade-authority-signer-check` option)](deploy-a-program.md#set-a-programs-upgrade-authority) to offline signer, so that future program upgrades will only be possible via signature by private key residing on offline machine (see how it's done below).
+For a first time deploy it is **recommended** to [change program's upgrade authority (using `--skip-new-upgrade-authority-signer-check` option)](deploy-a-program.md#set-a-programs-upgrade-authority) to offline signer, so that future program upgrades will only be possible with a signature of private key residing on offline machine.

-Assuming your program has been deployed (using online machine) and its upgrade authority has been changed to offline signer - authority's private key generated and stays on machine **disconnected** from internet.
-A typical setup would consist of 3 different signers (pairs of keys):
+Assuming your program has been deployed (using online machine) and its upgrade authority has been changed to offline signer (a signer whose private key is generated and stays on machine **disconnected** from internet), a typical setup would consist of 3 different signers (pairs of keys):
 - online signer (used as fee payer for deploying program buffer, deploying/upgrading program itself)
 - offline signer (serves as authority over program upgrades, protects program upgrades from certain types of attacks), make sure to have a **secure** backup of this signer